christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### Matching Argument Values Exactly

-You can specify exactly which arguments a mock method is expecting:
+You can specify exactly which arguments a mock target is expecting:

 ```cpp
 using ::testing::Return;